Benito Mussolini: Foreign policy

-Sanctions against Italy pushed Mussolini towards an alliance with Germany.
+Sanctions against Italy pushed Mussolini towards rapprochement with Germany.
 In 1936, he told the German Ambassador that Italy had no objections to Austria becoming a German satellite, removing a key obstacle to Italo-German relations.
 After the sanctions ended, France and Britain tried to revive the Stresa Front, seeking to retain Italy as an ally.
-However, in 1936, Mussolini agreed to the Rome-Berlin Axis with Germany, and in 1939 signed the Pact of Steel, binding Italy and Germany in a full military alliance.
+However, Mussolini felt betrayed by Britain and decided that Germany was the more reliable partner.
+On 24 July 1936, he reached an agreement with Hitler to send military contingents to Spain to support Francisco Franco, whose coup d'état of 18 July had triggered the Spanish Civil War.
+The Spanish intervention further consumed funds intended for military modernization, weakening Italy's military power and distancing Mussolini from France and Britain.
+This worsening relationship with the Western powers led Mussolini to seek closer relations with Germany.
+On 1 November, he announced in a speech the creation of the Rome-Berlin Axis.